carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-install-name-tool.rst

 .. option:: -id <name>

- Change shared library's identification name under LC_ID_DYLIB to ``<name>`` in the specfied binary.
+ Change shared library's identification name under LC_ID_DYLIB to ``<name>`` in the specified binary.
 If specified multiple times, only the last :option:`-id` option is selected.
 Option is ignored if the specified Mach-O binary is not a dynamic shared library.

 .. option:: -rpath <old_rpath> <new_rpath>